aiven/aiven-docs/docs/integrations/cloudwatch/cloudwatch-logs-cli.md

 ## Prerequisites

-This is what you\'ll need to send your logs from the AWS CloudWatch using the [Aiven client](/docs/tools/cli).
+This is what you'll need to send your logs from the AWS CloudWatch using the [Aiven client](/docs/tools/cli).

 -   Aiven client installed.